-The Cardinal Tutoring Center (CTC) is dedicated to creating a learning environment that enhances the success of students by providing quality tutoring services in every content area.
+The Cardinal Tutoring Center (CTC) is dedicated to creating a learning environment that enhances the success of students by providing quality tutoring services for all students.
 There are no appointments necessary and the CTC strives to adapt to the learning needs of each student.
-This approach to learning helps prepare students for success in the classroom and the world around them.
-Services are available at the Cardinal Tutoring Centers located in Gadsden in Inzer Hall, on the Ayers Campus in the Administration Building, and at the Gadsden State Cherokee Center.
-Tutoring is available Monday through Thursday and hours vary by location.
-For additional information, students may email cardinaltutoring@gadsdenstate.edu or call 256.549.8287.
+Services are available at the Cardinal Tutoring Centers located on the Wallace Drive Campus in the Inzer Student Center, on the Ayers Campus in the Administration Building, and at Gadsden State Cherokee in Room 116.
+In-person tutoring is available Monday through Thursday with hours varying by location and online tutoring is available 24-7.
+For additional information, students may email ctc@gadsdenstate.edu or call 256.549.8287.